 While online streaming video once meant video-on-demand, today’s organizations and their audiences are increasingly leveraging the excitement and engagement of live video in multiple ways.
 Yet as organizations seek to adopt live video for time-critical use cases, latency has emerged as a significant challenge.
 Limelight Multi-Media Delivery Live (MMD Live) provides small chunk streaming for HLS/DASH—allowing you to configure the latency that makes the most sense for your use case.

 Online streaming video is a force to be reckoned with.
-From 2016 to 2017, the number of users watching more than 10 hours of online videos per week increased from 9.8 to 17 percent.
-Over the same period, those watching only one to two hours of video per week fell from 49 to 29.1 percent, according to the Limelight “State of Online Video 2017” report.1
+From 2019 to 2020, the number of hours of live video streaming viewers watched per week jumped from just under four hours to seven and a half hours, according to the Limelight "State of Online Video report 2020".1

 Many live online streaming video services deliver viewing experiences over the Internet (via Over the Top (OTT) streaming services) that are nearly as good and predictable as those from traditional TV broadcasters.
 But a big frustration with online viewing for some use cases, is that live video streams typically delay delivery by 40 seconds or more compared to TV broadcasts.
 This delay is called “latency.”

 Latency is the time between when the camera captures the video until it is played back on another device.
 For internet streaming applications, latency is added by all the components in the streaming workflow: the camera/encoder, upstream network, streaming server, downstream network, and video player on the viewer side.

 Increasing the complexity, latency needs to be minimized across all devices on which the live streaming video will be viewed.
 These include more types of devices than ever: